gtortone/reram-tools/README.md

 ## Usage

-A single executable provides access to different commands.
+A single executable provides access to different commands using symbolic link.

 ### rrdump